auth0/webtask-workshop/README.md

 __OPTIONAL__ A tip for those who do *not* have an in-IDE-markdown-viewer.
-Using [hads](https://github.com/sinedied/hads) allows you to navigate around the workshop content, edit it to add your own notes and offers a easy search bar to go back and look something up.
+Using [hads](https://github.com/sinedied/hads) allows you to navigate around the workshop content, edit it to add your own notes and offers an easy search bar to go back and look something up.
 If you already have a markdown viewer, *then skip this step*.